PayPal Working Capital Review

-PayPal will loan you a maximum of 18% of your annual PayPal sales, with a cap at $97K for your first loan and a cap of $125K for loans after that.
-For example, if you make $100K annually, PayPal will loan you a maximum of $9K.
+PayPal will loan you a maximum of 25% of your annual PayPal sales, with a cap at $97K for your first loan and a cap of $125K for loans after that.
+For example, if you make $100K annually, PayPal will loan you a maximum of $25K.

 PayPal Working Capital loans are repaid through a daily deduction of a percentage of your PayPal sales, so they don’t have a specific maturity date.
 However, to keep you on track, PayPal requires that you pay at least 10% of your loan every 90 days.
 So, if you are falling behind, you may need to make catch-up payments.

-The only fee PayPal charges is a one-time fee, calculated once by multiplying a factor rate (sometimes called a “buy rate”) by the principal.
+The only fee PayPal charges is a one-time fixed fee, calculated once by multiplying a factor rate (sometimes called a “buy rate”) by the principal.
 This fee must be repaid along with the principal.
-Because PayPal does not charge interest, your fee will not change regardless of how long you take to repay the loan.
+Because PayPal does not charge interest (which compounds), your fee will not change regardless of how long you take to repay the loan.

-Based on the calculator on the website, PayPal will offer you somewhere between 1.005 – 1.35 times the amount of capital you’re borrowing.
-In other words, you’ll pay somewhere between $1.01 and $1.35 for every $1.00 you borrow.
+Based on the calculator on the website, PayPal will offer you somewhere between 1.01 – 1.58 times the amount of capital you’re borrowing.
+In other words, you could pay anywhere between $0.01 and $0.58 in fees for every $1.00 you borrow.